isantiago95/ssl-renewal-manager/README.md

 ---

+## 📄 License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+**Free to use and modify** - You are welcome to use, modify, and distribute this software according to the terms of the MIT License.

+---

 **This Docker-based SSL certificate manager works with any domain and any server system that supports standard SSL certificate files.**